 7. Acknowledgments: List individuals or organizations to be acknowledged, if any.

-8. Abbreviated title (Running Head): State the essence of the article (50 characters maximum) for all article types except Letters to the Editor;
+8. Abbreviated title (Running Head): State the essence of the article (50 characters maximum) for all article types except for Letters to the Editor;

 9. Funding Statement: Disclosure of all financial support for the work, including departmental or institutional funding/support.